teespring-labs/active_record_replica/README.md

 By default ActiveRecordSlave detects when a call is inside a transaction and will send all reads to the _master_ when a transaction is active.

-With the latest Rails releases, Rails automatically wraps all Controller Action calls with a transaction, effectively sending all reads to the master database.

 It is now possible to send reads to database slaves and ignore whether currently inside a transaction: